 The best method for how to treat brown edges on rose leaves due to fungus is to not let the fungi get going in the first place.
 Maintaining a good fungicide spraying program will go a long way to keeping them at bay.
 In this case, an ounce of prevention is truly worth more than a pound of cure!
-I begin spraying my rosebushes when the leaf buds first form in the spring and then follow-up sprayings at about 3-week intervals throughout the growing season.
+I begin spraying my rosebushes when the leaf buds first form in the spring and then follow up sprayings at about three week intervals throughout the growing season.

 My personal preference is to use either Banner Maxx or Honor Guard for the first and last spraying of the season, all sprayings between those are with a product called Green Cure.
 The fungicides used have changed over the years as I see what works well and does the job with the least impact upon the environment.

-Buying disease resistant rose bushes does help, just remember they are “disease resistant” not disease free.
-Given some favorable conditions, fungi and other diseases will cause disease resistant rosebushes some problems as well.
+Buying disease-resistant rose bushes does help, just remember they are “disease-resistant” not disease-free.
+Given some favorable conditions, fungi and other diseases will cause disease-resistant rosebushes some problems too.

 When Rose Leaf Edges Turns Brown from Extreme Heat

 In times of extreme heat in the gardens and rose beds, the roses can have problems getting enough moisture to the far outer edges of rose leaves, as well as the outer edges of the petals on blooms, thus they get burned by the heat.

 The only thing we can really do is to keep the rosebushes watered well and make sure they are well hydrated over strings of hot days.
 There are some sprays on the market that can be used to help try and hold some moisture throughout the leaf, thus, protecting the edges.
 Keeping the rosebushes well watered is a must regardless of the use of the sprays.